NCAR/DART/models/clm/clm_to_dart.rst

 if the **frac_sno** > 0 this indicates a trace of snow exists for that column/layer, and the indeterminate value for *T_SOISNO* is left alone.
-On the other hand, if **frac_sno** < 0 this indicates that particular column/layer is truly empty, and the indeterminate value will be overwritten with the *missingValue* attribute value, such that DART will not adjust it.
+On the other hand, if **frac_sno** < 0 this indicates that particular column/layer is truly empty, and the indeterminate value will be overwritten with the *_FillValue* attribute value, such that DART will not adjust it.

 .. note::